jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 charge us with making, the same argument Charles Sumner made.
 Possibly so. </p>
 <p>And we hereby charge them with making the same argument that was made before
-the Civil War, the same argument that was made during the period before the Civil War, the same argument <a name="786433"></a>that was made during the period between the ratification of the Fourteenth Amendment and the Plessy v.
+the Civil War, the same argument that was made during the period before the Civil War, the same argument that was made during the period between the ratification of the Fourteenth Amendment and the Plessy v.
 Ferguson case. </p>
 <p>And I think it makes no progress for us to find out who made what argument.
 It
 is our position that, whether or not you base this case solely on the intent of